 Instructions

-Prepare the filling:
+Prepare the Filling:

-Prepare topping:
+Prepare Topping:

+- In a small bowl stir together almond flour, tapioca, sea salt, ground pepper until combined.
 Drizzle in olive oil and stir until crumbs form.
 Topping can be made ahead and chilled until

 needed.

-Prepare the stuffed mushrooms:
+Prepare the Stuffed Mushrooms:

 - Pre-heat oven to 375 degrees F.

-the mushroom caps removing and discarding the gills.
-Lightly oil the caps and place them stem side
+- Using a small melon scooper, carefully scoop the insides of the mushroom caps removing and discarding the gills.
+Lightly oil the caps and place them stem side up on a parchment lined baking sheet.

-up on a parchment lined baking sheet. - Spoon filling into mushroom caps and sprinkle tops with
+- Spoon filling into mushroom caps and sprinkle tops with breadcrumb topping.
+Bake for 20-25 minutes or until golden and tender.

-minutes or until golden and tender. - Serve warm.
+- Serve warm.

 Nutrition Information: